tiiuae/ci-vm-example/README.md

 Press any key to continue
 ```

-When run by a user that can decrypt the `ssh_host_ed25519_key` secret for the target VM, sops will install the secret on boot-up:
+When run by a user that can decrypt the `ssh_host_ed25519_key` secret for the target VM, sops will install the secrets on boot-up:

 ```
 [root@jenkins-controller:~]# journalctl | grep sops